Updated on December 1, 2023

 Do you find it difficult to get a restful night’s sleep?
-According to the National Heart, Lung, and Blood Institute, 50 to 70 million Americans suffer from sleep disorders.
+According to the National Institutes of Health, 50 to 70 million Americans suffer from sleep disorders.1

-For many people, turning to sleeping pills can be an easy way to put their minds at ease and ensure they have enough time to get deep sleep.
-But while these medications may help induce sleep in the short-term, too much reliance on them can quickly lead down a dangerous path.
+For many people, sleeping pills can be an easy way to ensure they get enough sleep.
+But while these medications may help in the short-term, too much reliance on them can quickly lead to dependence and addiction.

 beautiful young woman sitting in bed suffering headache massaging her head with eyes closed